Angelmmiguel/material_icons/README.md

 ## Helpers

+	*NOTE* This is a release candidate version, so you need to specify the version at Gemfile: gem 'material_icons', '~> 1.0.0rc1'

 MaterialIcons provide a two helpers to build the HTML code of icons.
 The methods are `material_icon` and `mi`.
 These helpers use cascade style to set the icon and options.
 Using same example:

 	<%= material_icon.face %>